hydroframe/ospool_parflow/README.md

     * accesspointname
     * username

-the access point name they sent me was: ap40.uw.osg-htc.org
+The access point name they sent me was: ap40.uw.osg-htc.org
 However, you may be assigned a different access point.

+I was given 41 GB of disk space quota when I signed up.
+You could negotiate for more with a good reason I think.

 ## Connecting to Access Point